CodingMarkus/Epistaro/doc/dev/CStyleGuideCheatsheet.md

 7. Functions
 ------------
 - External linkage: Uppercase.
 File-local: lowercase.
-- Namespaced as submodule_function.
 - No space between call name and ( ).
 - Space inside ( ) in declarations/definitions.
 - { on own line in definitions.
 - Attributes on line above function.
 - Two blank lines after function, three between groups.
 - One blank line between instruction groups inside functions.
+- Break declarations/definitions/calls along their parameters.
+- Place up to 3 parameters per line for at most 2 lines.
-- Declarations/definitions/calls break: one line if fits, grouped if two lines, one per line if more.
+- Place one parameter per line if more than 2 lines are required.

 8. Control Flow
 ---------------